Rubricaire: Excavations

 In 1834, when the road from Évron to Bais was built, quite a few traces of this building remained, since part of it was demolished for the first layer.

-In 1853, the Société française d'archéologie awarded 200 francs to continue the research.
-But since at that time the question of the Arvii had re-arisen, whose capital Vagoritum had since Jean-Baptiste Bourguignon d'Anville been considered to have been at La Cité near Saulges, the funds were re-allocated to excavations there.
+In 1853, the Société française d'archéologie awarded 200 francs to continue the excavations there.
+But at that time the question of the Arvii had re-arisen, whose capital Vagoritum had since Jean-Baptiste Bourguignon d'Anville been considered to have been at La Cité near Saulges, so the funds were re-allocated there.
 In 1859, new excavations showed that traces of walls remained.

 At the beginning of the 20th century, there remained only two parallel walls to the north, where the principal housing was found, the spur of a buttress in the southwest corner, and around the entire perimeter, instead of walls, a levée of earth and stones enclosing an open space at its center of a dozen ares.
 The enclosure was acquired on 20 September 1887 through an edict of the Mayenne archaeological commission, which gifted it to the département.
-It is these earthworks and the space they enclose that are named Rubricaire or, as Margerie wrote, the Château Rubricaire, with neither glebe nor dependancy from any fief.
-Two villages, Les Buttes and Les Jolivières were established around it.
+It is these earthworks and the space they enclose that are named Rubricaire or, as Margerie wrote, the Château Rubricaire, with neither glebe nor dependency from any fief.
+Two villages, Les Buttes and Les Jolivières, were established around it.
 The excavations carried out by Alphonse-Victor Angot in 1903 made it clear that what traditionally had been considered a prison was in fact a balneum.